NeuroCoderZ/holograms.media/backend/README.md

 ## Key Areas of Development & TODO

 *   **Refine API Endpoints:** Ensure all API endpoints in `routers/` and `api/v1/endpoints/` are robust, well-documented, and secure.
-*   **Tria Bot Integration:** Solidify how Tria bot logic (potentially from `core/tria_bots/` or external services like Genkit flows) is invoked and managed by the FastAPI backend.
+*   **Tria Agent Integration:** Solidify how Tria agent logic (potentially from `core/tria_bots/` or external services like Genkit flows) is invoked and managed by the FastAPI backend.
 *   **Database Interactions:** Continue to ensure `crud_operations.py` are efficient and secure.
 *   **Error Handling & Logging:** Implement comprehensive error handling and structured logging throughout the FastAPI application.
 *   **Security:** Secure API endpoints using Firebase Authentication (via `backend.auth.security`).
 Review R2 bucket policies and CORS configurations.